MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 Test Suite with JUnit
 =====================

-MicroEJ allows to run unit tests using the standard `JUnit`_ API during the build process of a MicroEJ library or a MicroEJ Application.
+The SDK allows to run unit tests using the standard `JUnit`_ API during the build process of a Library or an Application.
 The :ref:`testsuite_engine` runs tests on a target VEE Port and outputs a JUnit XML report.